 A relatively large number of people in Ridgeville Corners telecommute to their jobs.
 Overall, about 22.37% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Ridgeville Corners does not have a public transit system used by locals to get to and from work.
+Ridgeville Corners is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Ridgeville Corners has a very low overall level of education: only 9.52% of people over 25 hold a 4-year college degree or higher.
+The citizens of Ridgeville Corners have a very low rate of college education: just 9.52% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Ridgeville Corners in 2022 was $29,779, which is middle income relative to Ohio and the nation.
 This equates to an annual income of $119,116 for a family of four.
 However, Ridgeville Corners contains both very wealthy and poor people as well.